Miyabiyama Tetsushi: Fighting style

 Miyabiyama specialised in pushing and thrusting techniques, with about a third of his wins being a simple push-out, or oshi-dashi.
 In later years he relied more heavily on pull downs or slap downs, hiki otoshi and hatakikomi.
 Like most oshi specialists, he was at a disadvantage if his opponents managed to grab hold of his mawashi or belt.
 At 182 kg, he was the heaviest man in the top division from the retirement of his stablemate Musashimaru in November 2003, until the arrival of the (now retired) 250 kg Yamamotoyama in 2009.

-Family
+Personal life

 Miyabiyama was married in 2008 to a 24-year-old former office worker from Kurume, Fukuoka, and their wedding reception was held in June 2009 with 450 guests including his stablemaster Musashigawa Oyakata attending.
 In June 2013 his second eldest son died.
 In February 2014 his eldest son, then aged four, was Miyabiyama's final opponent in a bout at his retirement ceremony.

+A few days after the conclusion of the March 2023 tournament, Miyabiyama was hospitalized for sepsis.
+He continued to give guidance to his wrestlers during their training by way of video conference until he was discharged.